Dr Amy Verdun is visiting Professor in European Politics and Political Economy.

 At UVic she served as Founder and Director of the European Studies Program (1997-2005); Graduate Advisor (2007-2009); and as Chair (Head) of the Department (2010-2013).
 Her research deals with European integration, governance and policy-making, political economy, as well as comparisons between the EU and Canada.
 She was the recipient of the 2009 Craigdarroch Silver Medal for Excellence in Research of the University of Victoria and in 2017 the prestigious Lansdowne Distinguished Fellow award and the European Community Studies-Association Canada teaching award, 2018.
+In April 2023 she was the winner of the University of Victoria Faculty of Social Sciences Research Excellence Award.

 From 2010-2017 she was co-editor (with Michelle Cini) of the JCMS: Journal of Common Market Studies.
 To date has published 20 books, more than 120 peer-reviewed articles and chapters.
 Her most recent book is a co-edited student textbook (with Achim Hurrelmann and Emmanuel Brunet-Jailly): European Union Governance and Policy Making: A Canadian Perspective (University of Toronto Press, March 2018).